MicrosoftDocs/memdocs/memdocs/intune/fundamentals/unlicensed-admins.md

     >[!WARNING]
     >You can’t undo this setting after clicking **Yes**.

-3. Henceforth, users who sign in to the Microsoft Endpoint Manager admin center don’t require an Intune license and their scope of access is determined by the roles assigned to them.
+3. From now on, users who sign in to the Microsoft Endpoint Manager admin center don’t require an Intune license.
+Their scope of access is defined by the roles assigned to them.

-Intune supports up to 350 unlicensed admins per secruity group.
+Intune supports up to 350 unlicensed admins per security group.
 Admins above this limit will experience unpredictable behavior.